 Coenzyme Q10 (CoQ10) is a compound found in body cells, especially in the heart, kidney, liver, and pancreas.

 CoQ10 helps generate energy in cells by making the antioxidant adenosine triphosphate (ATP).
-It also acts as an antioxidant to protect cells against oxidative stress.
+It also acts as an antioxidant, protecting cells against oxidative stress.

-The body is able to produce its own CoQ10, but it can also be obtained through diet or supplementation.
+The body naturally produces CoQ10, but it can also be obtained through diet or supplementation.
 Supplements offer CoQ10 in two different forms: ubiquinone (the oxidized form) and ubiquinol (the reduced form).
+Ubiquinol is the reduced form of CoQ10 that the body can use more readily.

 How CoQ10 can help with male fertility